 Why not just pray , asking with humility for God to heal, and trust that He can heal; but that if He does not heal us, we must surrender that it is God’s will not to heal us.
 There is a big difference between believing God is able vs. God will definitely heal me if I just believe hard enough.
 Asking is right; demanding or “claiming” is wrong.
 Prayer is asking with humility and surrender like Jesus modeled: ” . . . yet Not My will, but Thy will be done.”
 Luke 22:42

 David W. Jones and Russell S. Woodbridge, Health, Wealth, and Happiness: Has the Prosperity Gospel Overshadowed the Gospel of Christ?
 Kregel, 2011.
 (This one is very good as it offers positive chapters on what the Bible does teach about wealth, health, and suffering, with the necessary chapters of quotations of the word-faith heretics.

+Because of the problems with Hank Hanegraaff and the sinful way he has operated CRI since Walter Martin died, I recommend Justin Peters and others as more credible on these issues.
 Justin Peters discusses problems with the Word of Faith movement.
 Justin Peters has an excellent ministry and his DVD, “A Call for Discernment” (now updated and renamed, “Clouds without Water”) is a comprehensive exposure of the whole Word of Faith Movement.